 - Arranging alternative care for a child by a family member, babysitter, or other child care provider or facility, including investigating such alternatives, communicating with providers, and supervising such care.

-You can see that this is broad, indeed.
-That’s especially the case given how Illinois law defines parenting time– a concept at the core of our Rewrite.
+That’s especially the case given how Illinois law defines parenting time−a concept at the core of our Rewrite.
 It means “the time during which a parent is responsible for exercising caretaking functions and non-significant decision-making responsibilities with respect to the child.”

 So what does all of that mean?

-It means that when a parent has parenting time that unless parenting time is restricted, a parent has broad-based authority to exercise parental guidance and supervision.
+It means that when a parent has parenting time, unless it’s restricted, a parent has broad authority to exercise parental guidance and supervision.